learn-co-curriculum/react-hooks-redux-reducers-lab/README.md

 should be able to add a person we need to buy a present for and remove people we no longer like (or who give us socks every year!).

 In this lab, we will focus on writing two reducers to help us handle this task.
-It is the job of these reducers to return to us a new state.
+Since we're drilling down into one concept, React is not set up in this lab, nor is there an `index.html` file.
+Follow the instructions below and implement your code in `src/reducers/manageFriends.js` and `serc/reducers/managePresents.js`.

 ## Instructions